adp-source/reddit-word-cloud/README.md

 Project for CS 290 - Web Development

-Node application to queries Reddit's API to generate a word cloud.
+Node application to query Reddit's API to generate a word cloud.